 Tort (Personal Injury Law) Basis for Wrongful Death Claims

 Specifically, wrongful death claims follow the law, process and procedure of other personal injury claims.
-This makes sense since wrongful death actions may arise out of any number of situations giving which in the absence of death would give rise to personal injury claims.
+This makes sense since wrongful death actions may arise out of any number of situations which in the absence of death would give rise to personal injury claims.

-By way of example, wrongful death may result from any number of situations such as auto accidents, trucking accidents, medical malpractice, nursing home neglect, construction accidents, defective products, dangerous business premises, dangerous homes (as a guest), and so on.
+By way of example, wrongful death may result from any number of situations such as auto accidents, medical malpractice, nursing home neglect, construction accidents, defective products, dangerous business premises, dangerous homes (as a guest), and so on.
 In fact, without enumerating them all, any personal injury type claim can turn into or begin as a wrongful death claim.

 The law, process and procedure will vary depending upon the type of claim that is involved.
 For instance, the law on auto accidents, medical malpractice and work injuries vary enormously between them as do other areas of personal injury law.
 However, there are common threads as well.

 Statutory Basis for Wrongful Death Claims in New Mexico